chellxh/module-three-study-guide/01-npm-for-react.md

 ## Importing JSON

 - What's different about importing JSON compared to other imports?
+- * assert (type:json)
 - Do we need to `assert` the data type for JSON in the latest version of React?
+- * dont need assert for json or react (create-react-app has webpack that includes json loader)

 ```js
 import donuts from "./donuts.json" assert { type: "json" };